JefferySCZ/Bed-Management-System-V2/README.md

 ## Support and Contact

-For any queries or support, please email [your-email@example.com] or raise an issue in the GitHub repository.
+For any queries or support, please email [jeffery.sim.cz@gmail.com] or raise an issue in the GitHub repository.

----

-Please replace the placeholders like `[your-repo-url]` and `[your-email@example.com]` with actual information.
-Let me know if you need additional sections or details!